daSista/translator-utils/README.md

-Utils needed for translate application
+Utils for localization with Translator application